rudderlabs/rudderstack-docs/destinations/active-campaign.md

         referrer: "referrer"
 });
 ```
-In the above sample, we capture information related to the page being viewed, the url `property` will is used to whiltelist the website in the destination
+In the above sample, RudderStack captures the information related to the page being viewed, the URL `property` is used to whiltelist the website in the destination.

 {% hint style="info" %}
-A Page call will only work if `Site Tracking is enabled`.
-You can enable this by visiting the Tracking tab on the Settings page in your ActiveCampaign account.
+A `page` call will only work if **Site Tracking** is enabled.
+You can enable this by visiting the **Tracking** tab in the settings page of your ActiveCampaign account.
 {% endhint %}

 ## Screen